-- [20 points] You will receive a "signed" email from the TA.
-Reply to this email with a "encrypted and signed" email to TA. - If outlook says "There is a problem with the signature on the TA's message" then click on the signature icon on the top right of the message and accept Actalis's certificate.
-The warning will go away. - You can reply to the TA's email with a signed encrypted message.
-Content of the the reply should be the contents of the "Enhanced key usage" field in your new certificate. - □ Before sending the reply, on the outlook message window, Select View → Options → (More Options →) Security Settings Select encryption and signature.
+[20 points] You will receive a "signed" email from the TA.
+Reply to this email with a "encrypted and signed" email to TA.

+If outlook says "There is a problem with the signature on the TA's message" then click on the signature icon on the top right of the message and accept TA's certificate.
+The warning will go away.

+- You can reply to the TA's email with a signed encrypted message.
+Content of the reply should be the contents of the "Enhanced key usage" field in your new certificate. - □ Before sending the reply, on the outlook message window, Select View → Options → (More Options →) Security Settings Select encryption and signature.
 Now send the message. - Outlook is required for both Windows and Mac

 - □ To sign your email with a private key you need your digital certificate.
-To send an encrypted email you need TA's public key. - □ TA's public key is attached with his/her email. - □ The steps to obtain a free certificate and use it for email depend upon your email software and your operating system. - ☐ Instructions for Outlook on Windows 10 are as included next.
+To send an encrypted email you need TA's public key. - □ TA's public key is attached with his/her email. - □ The steps to obtain a free certificate and use it for email depend upon your email software and your operating system.
+Registered students of this class will receive a certificate by email. - □ Instructions for Outlook on Windows 10 are as included next.
 If you do not have windows, you can do it using remote desktop to a Wash U windows computer. - □ Instructions for Mac are similar.
 Further details for Mac are in the references cited below.